 Acupuncture has been part of traditional medicine in China for 3000 years.
 It is very different from Western medicine because it is based on the history, philosophy and sociology of the individual, developing a unique understanding of the functions of the body.
 In Chinese medicine, the human body is composed of meridians (energy channels) which maintain a balance of mind, body and spirit.
 These meridians are associated with the internal organs and when imbalanced can be the main factor in contributing to poor health.
 Obstruction and weakness of energy flow in the meridians causes these imbalances.
-Each ailment is treated as a whole with an individualized treatment strategy based on the patient’s constitution rather than just symptoms.
+Each ailment is treated as a whole with an individualised treatment strategy based on the patient’s constitution rather than just symptoms.

 The initial consultation will gain a history of the client’s symptoms, including circulation, digestion relating to diet, emotions and sleeping pattern.
 Diagnosis of health ailments includes observations of the tongue structure, colour and coating and pulses for their rhythm, quality and strength.
 The practitioner will analyse this information and make a diagnosis.
 An individual treatment strategy is developed for each condition.